Want stress-free journeys? Now you can plan around disruptions, rebook and get help with Delay Repay. Find out more

 Thinking about taking the train from Gien to Turin?
 We’ve got you covered.

-It usually takes around 14 hours 59 minutes to travel the 301 miles (485 km) from Gien to Turin by train, although you can get there in as little as 8 hours 22 minutes on the fastest services.
-You’ll normally find around 10 trains per day running on this route.
+It usually takes around 13 hours 21 minutes to travel the 301 miles (485 km) from Gien to Turin by train, although you can get there in as little as 9 hours on the fastest services.
+You’ll normally find around 7 trains per day running on this route.
 You’ll need to make 1 change along the way as there aren't any direct services on this line.
-You can travel with Trenitalia trains during your journey, as they are the main operator of services on this route.

 Train tickets from Gien to Turin are usually cheaper when you book in advance compared to buying them on the day.
 Start a search in our Journey Planner to check out the latest prices.